 Besides this, having a social listening strategy will help you:

-• Get to know your audience better and engage with them– understanding your audience is key when talking about impacting them, and social listening is a simple and free way to do that.
+- Get to know your audience better and engage with them– understanding your audience is key when talking about impacting them, and social listening is a simple and free way to do that.
 Instead of assuming what your audience likes, by monitoring and analyzing your social media channels – you can get to know your audience inside-out and predict how they will respond to certain marketing campaigns, slogans, or product/service updates.

-• Stay ahead of your competitors – social listening to your social media channels, but what about going the extra mile?
+- Stay ahead of your competitors – by listening to your social media channels, but what about going the extra mile?
 Social listening is also about monitoring your competitors and the industry and learning from it.
 See what your competitors are doing and how they interact with their audience.
 Also, be bold enough to jump into these conversations (think Pepsi vs. Coca-Cola interactions or maybe Burger King vs. McDonald’s – this will give you inspiration).

 5 Simple Steps to Create a Social listening strategy